We had no idea we’d make $103,457.98 our first year blogging.

 We had a lot of popular yoga articles on Pinterest, so we found a yoga product that we thought would be a great fit for our audience.

-After creating a yoga opt-in and a series of emails to help sell this product to our email list, we made some immediate sales!
+After creating a yoga email opt-in (like the one we talked about) and a sequence of yoga emails, we made some sales!

 SUCCESS!!!
 We weren’t total failures!